Andrei-Nicoara/BEST-Robotics-LOW-G-STEMoon/README.md

 # BEST-Robotics-LOW-G-STEMoon

-# The template file contains template functions for servo and arm movement.
+//The template file contains template functions for servo and arm movement. not full code.